 - B.B.
 King Entertainer of the Year

 Sugaray has fronted his own band since 2010, called the Sugaray Rayford Band.
-This band is currently made up of world-class musicians who tour extensively internationally.
-Ralph Carter on bass who is also Suga's writing partner, Gino Matteo on guitar, Drake Munkihaid Shining on keyboards, Lavell Jones on drums, Allan Walker on sax, George Pandas on trumpet.
-Currently Allen Markel is substituting for Ralph on bass until Ralph can return.
-Leo Dombecki also joins in on 2nd keyboard and sax on select gigs.
-Jade Bennett also performs back up vocals on many projects.
+This band is currently made up of world-class musicians who tour extensively internationally: Gino Matteo on guitar, Drake "Munkihaid" Shining on keyboards, Alan Markel on bass, Lavell Jones on drums, and Allan Walker on sax.
+Ralph Carter is Suga's writing partner, joining the band on bass for live gigs on occasion, and Jade Bennett performs back up vocals on many projects.

 The WOrld We Live In